khashayardadashi/Probability-App/README.md

 # Probability-App
-### If you want to use the program, download the Probabilit App.exe file
+## If you want to use the program, download the ProbabilitApp.exe file
 ### This is a desktop program that calculates the probability of randomly generated numbers between 0 and 1 in specified intervals.
 ![2023-10-13 (5)](https://github.com/khashayardadashi/Probability-App/assets/115826321/48efb725-2af3-46be-b960-7be297af093a)
 ### First, you enter the number of times to run the program